Hazim89/mini-soc-xdr-environment/DEMOS.md

 - Source IP
 - Decoder information

-**Say to your senior:**
-*"Layer 1 - SIEM Detection: Wazuh immediately detected all failed login attempts and generated security alerts.
-In a real SOC, this would trigger an investigation workflow."*

 ---

 ### Step 3: Layer 2 - Prometheus Monitoring (1 minute)

-**Say:** *"Now let's see the performance impact..."*

 **Switch to Prometheus tab:**